Can I Build A Roof Over My Heat Pump?

 Should I Cover My Heat Pump In Winter?

-These two units work together under the control of you and your thermostat.
-When you want heat, the outdoor unit creates as much heat as possible depending on outside temperatures.
-At times during severe weather it may turn on some auxiliary heat to give it a boost and allow it to shut off.
+During severe weather, it may turn on some auxiliary heat to give it a boost and allow it to shut off.
 You may decide to add a roof over your outdoor unit as this article has prescribed.

 How To Keep Other Debris From Falling Into Your Heat Pump.

-What’s pictured below is called hardware cloth, I just draped some over this dead unit to demonstrate the idea.
-You’ll find it at most any hardware store.
-If you feel the force of the fan lifting whatever you decide to use, then it’s too dense.
+You’ll find it at almost any hardware store.
+If you feel the force of the fan lifting whatever you decide to use, it’s too dense.
 Find something more open.

-More than once has an AC been turned on when someone just inadvertently turned on the AC with a cover on and ruined the AC.
+More than once, an AC has been turned on when someone just inadvertently turned on the AC with a cover on and ruined the AC.

 Conclusion

 So, can I put a roof over my heat pump?
-Yes you can.
+Yes, you can.

 Chad Peterson

-Chad Peterson is near 40 year veteran of the HVAC industry.
+Chad Peterson is a veteran of the HVAC industry since 1977.
 "I like to explain heating and air conditioning problems in a way the average home owner can understand. "

 Recent Posts